Olatubosun/rocksdb.docs/Basic-Operations.md

 ## Approximate Sizes

-The <code>GetApproximateSizes</code> method can used to get the approximate number of bytes of file system space used by one or more key ranges.
+The <code>GetApproximateSizes</code> method can be used to get the approximate number of bytes of file system space used by one or more key ranges.

 ```cpp
    rocksdb::Range ranges[2];